kelly-chen91/ios101-prework/README.md

 Submitted by: **Kelly Chen**

 **ColorChange** is an app that tells information about me and changes the background color to a random color when the button is clicked.
+The text color also changes as well based on the background color to improve readability.

-Time spent: **1** hour spent in total
+Time spent: **2** hours spent in total

 ## Required Features